Xeverous/the_website/website/pages/cpp/tutorials/beginner/05_preprocessor/05_header_guards/index.rst

 .. admonition:: warning
   :class: warning

   Multiple examples in this lesson intentionally violate ODR (One Definition Rule).
-Most of such violations are technically *undefined behavior* so a conforming implementation may not detect all such problems or produce very different errors.
+Some of such violations are technically *undefined behavior* or *ill-formed no diagnostic required* so a conforming implementation may not detect all such problems or produce very different errors.

 Build process
 #############